ragingRobot/super-easy-react-forms/README.md

 ## Validation Types

-To makevalidation eveneasier I have included a ValidationTypes object that has some prebuilt validation methods.
+To make validation even easier I have included a ValidationTypes object that has some prebuilt validation methods.
 Just pick the one you need and pass it in.

 so far I have these options: